QI-Core Implementation Guide

 Some of the above topics are under active investigation and will be topics of future standards efforts.
 Specifically, the FHIR Clinical Reasoning module provides resources and guidance representing and evaluating quality improvement artifacts within FHIR.

-Changes in QI-Core STU 6.0 scope include a simplification to reduce the number of must support elements and further constraints on US Core content.
+Consistent with changes in QI-Core STU 6.0, this STU 7.0 includes simplification to reduce the number of must support elements and further constraints on US Core content.
 The approach in previous QI-Core versions listed as key elements all metadata that might be relevant to clinical quality measurement and clinical decision support use cases.
-QI-Core STU 6.0 advances the concept that measurement and decision support real-world use cases should drive content for the IG.
+QI-Core STU 7.0 advances the concept that measurement and decision support real-world use cases should drive content for the IG.
 Thus, the profile key element tables are more concise, including only those elements necessary due to the base resource or relevant US Core profile and those elements used by tested and implemented use cases.

 Quality applications may make use of patient-specific information.
 For this reason, all transactions must be appropriately secured, limiting access to authorized individuals and protecting data while in transit (as laid out in the FHIR Implementer's Safety Check List).
 These considerations relate to any FHIR implementation, including authentication, authorization, access control consistent with patient consent, transaction logging, and following best practices.
 QI-Core security conformance rules are as follows:

-• Systems SHOULD use TLS version 1.1 or higher with bi-directional certificate validation for all transmissions not taking place over a secure network connection.
+• Systems SHOULD refer to BCP195 to ensure transmissions are taking place over a secure network connection.

 • Systems SHOULD use OAuth or an equivalent mechanism to provide necessary authentication (user or system-level).